Worldbuilding/worldbuilding.github.io/kaztron/cogs/modnotes.md

 If one user is not in a group, that user is added to the other user's group.
 If both users are in separate groups, both groups are merged.
 This is irreversible.

 See [1.8 group](#18-group) for more information on grouping.

+{% include warning.html content="Be careful about grouping users already in separate groups!
+This will **irreversibly** merge both groups." %}

 **Usage:**
 * `.notes group add <user1> <user2>`